Physics A & B

 In this course, physics will be studied by entering ‘Physics World’.
 In each “Physics World” module, students discover the contributions of geniuses like Galileo, Newton, and Einstein.
 In their work, you’ll learn the concepts, theories, and laws that govern the interaction of matter, energy, and forces.
 From tiny atoms to galaxies with millions of stars, the universal laws of physics are there for students to observe and apply.
 Using laboratory activities, videos, software, and websites, students follow in the footsteps of some of the world’s greatest thinkers.
 The study of physics is a valuable part of the general education of any student.
 Learning to examine the parts of a problem in order to find solutions will be useful throughout a person’s life.

 Physics is a mathematics-driven course, and students should have a successful foundation of algebra in their past classes.
 At a minimum, students should have successfully completed Algebra I and be concurrently enrolled in Algebra II.
-Algebra skills will be applied to understanding Physics concepts in solving problems as well as applying these concepts to lab development and problem-solving.
+Algebra skills will be applied to understanding Physics concepts in solving problems as well as using these concepts to lab development and problem-solving.

 Students should have a metric ruler, protractor and graph paper.